“I was blown away by the Almeida’s revival of Spring Awakening”

 As a writer, Nathan is co-writing his first television series, a black-comedy, in development at Drama Republic.

-Running time to be confirmed.
+Running time is approximately 2 hours and 25 minutes, including an interval.
 Find out more about our running times here.

 This production includes suicide, scenes containing some violence and scenes of a sexual nature, including allusions to child abuse.
-It also contains a firearm, a gunshot, as well as references to abortion.
+It also contains a firearm, a gunshot, the smoking of real cigarettes, flashing lights, as well as references to abortion.
 Age guidance 14+ but discretion can be applied.
 Read more about our production guidance and warnings, or contact Box Office if you have specific concerns

 If you have been affected by any of the issues raised in this production, you can get free support 24 hours a day, 365 days a year from the Samaritans.
 Visit samaritans.org or call 116 123 for free.